plippe/blog/_posts/2019-01-01-taming-cats-state.md

 case class Win(player: Player) extends Outcome
 ```

 An object must record the game’s state after each turn.
-It can track whos turn it is, which player marked a cell, and other game related information.
+It can track whose turn it is, which player marked a cell, and other game-related information.

 ```scala
 case class GameState(